Brian Andersen: Career

 He drove up his average over the following seasons for Coventry and established himself as one of their leading riders.
 In 1995, he won the Individual Speedway Danish Championship.
 In 1996, he finished second in the 1996 Intercontinental Final, which qualified him for his first Speedway Grand Prix series.

 He rode in the Grand Prix between 1997 and 2001, and won two bronze medals in the Speedway World Team Cup.
 He won the Danish Championship for the second time in 1999, which was also his last season for Coventry before he moved to join Oxford Cheetahs for the 2000 Elite League speedway season.

 In 2001, he was part of the Oxford Cheetahs title winning team in 2001.

 Family

+His brother Jan Andersen was a speedway rider.
 His son Mikkel Andersen is also a speedway rider and the 2022 FIM Speedway Youth World Championship (SGP3) world champion.